MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorAttributes_GetAttribute.md

 ---
 title: IMLOperatorAttributes.GetAttribute method
-description: Gets the value of an attribute element which is of a numeric type. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorAttributes.GetAttribute method.
+This method gets the value of an attribute element which is of a numeric type. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetAttribute